Danish England

 In fact, the earliest independent (of the Book of Llandaff) evidence for a ‘bishop of Llandaff’ is not until 1121, when Bishop Urban witnesses a writ* of King Henry I with that title (Gurgano Landauensi episcopo).
 It is Urban who is believed to have masterminded the production of the Book of Llandaff during the period 1120–1134, when he was engaged in boundary disputes with the bishops of St Davids and Hereford.

-* Regesta Regum Anglo-Normannorum 1066-1154 Vol. 2, No. 1243.
+* Regesta Regum Anglo-Normannorum 1066-1154 Vol.2, No. 1243.

 The year 1022 is said to be the first year of a nineteen-year, i.e. Metonic, cycle.
 However, 1022 is actually the sixteenth year of the cycle.
 The only first year of the cycle during Æthelnoth’s tenure at Canterbury is 1026.

-The dating apparatus of both the Annals of Tigernach and the Welsh annals are notoriously imprecise.
+The dating apparatus of both the Annals of Tigernach and the Welsh annals is notoriously imprecise.
 Kari Maund* proposes that the notice of the plundering of Wales, that Tigernach indicates belongs in 1030, and the report of the killing of Rhydderch ab Iestyn, that the Welsh annals suggest belongs in 1033, “are pieces of the same event” – the Irish responsible for Rhydderch’s death being the Hiberno-Norse who were engaged in the plundering expedition – that occurred: “at some point in the period ca 1030–ca 1033.”

 The situation in Wales at this time: Dynastic Disputes.

-* Ireland, Wales, and England in the Eleventh Century (1991), Chapter 4.
+* Ireland, Wales, and England in the Eleventh Century (1991), Chapter 4 (p.162).

 Heimskringla, ‘Saga of Olaf Haraldsson’ Chapter 247: “King Swein Cnutsson ruled over Norway for a few winters.
 He was childish both in age and discretion.
 His mother Ælfgifu [of Northampton] had most of the government of the country in her hands, and the people of the country were great enemies of hers, both at that time and for ever after.”

-Heimskringla, ‘Saga of Magnus the Good’ Chapter 4.
+Heimskringla, ‘Saga of Magnus the Good’ Ch.4.

 In fact, Manuscript E (and its relative, Manuscript F) places Cnut’s death, which occurred in 1035 (on 12th November, not recorded by E and F), s.a.
 1036 – there being no entry s.a.
 1035.